Morlabs/Contributions/README.md

 #### A) Single Task Contributions

 To submit a Single Task Contribution, use the [Single Task Proof of Submission Table](https://github.com/Morlabs/Contributions/blob/main/single_tasks.md).
+Make sure you have read the [Single Task Submission Guide](https://github.com/Morlabs/Contributions/blob/main/Recurring_tasks/submission_guide_recurring_tasks.md)

 You will be asked to submit the following: